2026 Preliminary Program

 - Lunch & keynote

-- Afternoon Executive Breakout sessions
+- Afternoon plenary

 - Networking Reception